Any trauma involving damage to the brain can be extremely dangerous.

 The legal team representing your case will assess how best to proceed with the claim.
 By analysing the medical evidence and the anatomy of the brain, they will present the best form of the argument to the court.
 If it can be shown beyond reasonable doubt that you have suffered a brain injury that you deserve to be compensated for, a sum will be determined on the basis of the evidence presented.

-For example if you were earning a large sum each month due to your intellectual abilities, which are then compromised due to a brain injury, the judge may rule that you are compensated in the amount equal to what you would have been able to earn had the injury not occurred.
+For example, if you were earning a large sum each month due to your intellectual abilities, which are then compromised due to a brain injury, the judge may rule that you are compensated in the amount equal to what you would have been able to earn had the injury not occurred in the form of loss of support claims.

 However always keep in mind that despite any legal jargon you may encounter when launching a claim, if the liable party has truly been negligent, then your claim can be successful regardless of their indemnity.